gabesmsft/FunctionAppSlownessTest/README.md

 This application is only for testing logging when the Function App takes x number of minutes to complete and is not intended as a production application or as official instructions.

-The Slow*x*minuteHttpFunctions use Thread.Sleep to sleep for x numbr of minutes.
+The Slow*x*minuteHttpFunctions use Thread.Sleep to sleep for x number of minutes.

 - Slow5minuteHttpFunction: doesn't include a logging statement after the Thread.Sleep
 - Slow12minuteHttpFunction: doesn't include a logging statement after the Thread.Sleep